quicwg/base-drafts/draft-ietf-quic-transport.md

 duplicates are at risk of accumulating excessive state.
 The data required for detecting duplicates can be limited by maintaining a minimum packet number below which all packets are immediately dropped.
-Any minimum needs to account for large variations in round trip time, which includes the possibility that a peer might probe network paths with much larger round trip times; see {{migration}}.
+Any minimum needs to account for large variations in round-trip time, which includes the possibility that a peer might probe network paths with much larger round-trip times; see {{migration}}.

 Packet number encoding at a sender and decoding at a receiver are described in
 {{packet-encoding}}.